someparty/someparty/source/articles/2018-04-15-im-so-tired.html.markdown

 > "Death Lust is about growing up death obsessed.
 It's about the pain that it takes but the capacity that we have to overcome."

-A couple of days ago Chastity livestreamed a set from a barn in Whitby supporting METZ.
+A couple of days ago Chastity live streamed a set from a barn in Whitby supporting METZ.
 The raised money for the [Frontenac Youth Services](http://frontenacyouthservices.org/), a Durham Region youth mental health organization.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=720642882/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://chastitysongs.bandcamp.com/album/death-lust">Death Lust by chastity</a></iframe>